Use Default Networking

 8. (Optional) Enter a description (limit of 400 characters) for the model deployment.

 9. (Optional) Under Default configuration, enter a custom environment variable key and corresponding value.
-Click + Additional custom environment key to add more environment variables.
+Select + Additional custom environment key to add more environment variables.

-10. In the Models section, click Select to choose an active model to deploy from the model catalog.
+10. In the Models section, select Select to select an active model to deploy from the model catalog.

-1. Find a model by using the default compartment and project, or by clicking Using OCID and searching for the model by entering its OCID.
+1. Find a model by using the default compartment and project, or by selecting Using OCID and searching for the model by entering its OCID.

 2. Select the model.